KadirOrcunAltunel/ColorectalCancerPrediction/README.md

 For more information, see [Experiments](Experiments.md)

 ### Results
-- The ViT model demonstrated robust performance with high accuracy in classifying colorectal histology textures.
+- The ViT model demonstrated high performance with high accuracy in classifying colorectal histology textures.
 - Training and validation losses showed steady decreases, indicating effective learning.

 For details, see [Conclusion](Conclusion.md)